-Schools should seek the advice of Southwark (and the local VAT office) on any issues relating to the possible imposition of Value Added Tax on expenditure in connection with community facilities; including the use of the local authority VAT reclaim facility.
+Schools should seek the advice of the council (and the local VAT office) on any issues relating to the possible imposition of Value Added Tax on expenditure in connection with community facilities; including the use of the local authority VAT reclaim facility.

-Southwark will make further, specific advice available to schools, as appropriate and this will be contained in the schools financial procedures manual.
+The council will make further, specific advice available to schools, as appropriate and this will be contained in the SFPM.

-In general, schools may only make use of Southwark's VAT reclaim facility for expenditure on community facilities when this is from LA funds and not expenditure from other funds.
+In general, schools may only make use of the council's VAT reclaim facility for expenditure on community facilities when this is from LA funds and not expenditure from other funds.

-Southwark will follow H.M.
-Revenue & Customs guidance concerning the recovery of VAT where schools use donated funds.
+The council will follow HMRC guidance concerning the recovery of VAT where schools use donated funds.

-If any member of staff employed by the school or LA in connection with community facilities at the school is paid from funds held in the school's own bank account (whether a separate account is used for community facilities or not), the school is likely to be held liable for payment of income tax and national insurance, in line with H.M.
-Revenue & Customs rules.
+If any member of staff employed by the school or LA in connection with community facilities at the school is paid from funds held in the school's own bank account (whether a separate account is used for community facilities or not), the school is likely to be held liable for payment of income tax and national insurance, in line with HMRC rules.

-Schools are required to abide by procedures issued by Southwark in connection with the construction industry tax deduction scheme (CIS) and contained in the schools financial procedures manual.
+Schools are required to abide by procedures issued by the council in connection with the construction industry tax deduction scheme (CIS) and contained in the SFPM.